insano10/puzzlers/README.md

   1. Breadth first search
   1. Dijkstra's algorithm
   1. Algorithm to decide whether you can 2-colour a graph
+  1. Implement a brute force solution to a 5 node travelling salesman problem
 * HashTable
   1. Implement HashTable
 * Trees